photoprism/photoprism-docs/docs/developer-guide/media/videos.md

 This container / codec combination doesn't require transcoding as it can be played natively by most modern browsers, see https://caniuse.com/mpeg4.

+OGV, VP8, VP9, AV1, WebM and HEVC videos will be streamed directly in case they are supported by your browser and if they do not exceed the configured [bitrate limit](../../getting-started/config-options.md#file-converters).
+Otherwise those formats will be transcoded as well.

 For a list of codecs *ffmpeg* supports, run this command in a terminal:

 ```